breitburg/dart-ollama/README.md

-Here's a README file for the Ollama library:

 # Ollama for Dart

 A Dart client for interacting with the Ollama API.
 This library provides an easy-to-use interface for generating text completions, chat responses, and embeddings using Ollama inference engine.